-- Link multiple initiatives
+- · Link multiple initiatives

 - Review data

 - Review and revise policy

-- Select research-based practices
+- Select research-based practices Expand practices into other

-- Expand practices into other schools and Districts
+- schools and Districts

 Adapted with permission from: SWIFT Education Center.
-(2016).
-MTSS Placemat.
-Lawrence, KS. swiftschools.org
+(2016), MTSS Placemat, Lawrence, KS, swiftschools.org

-To support students academically, social-emotionally and behaviorally, and create a climate of academic success, MSA-6 recognizes that we must address the needs of the entire child.
+To support students academically, social-emotionally and behaviorally, and create a climate of academic success, MSA-7 recognizes that we must address the needs of the entire child.
 Often, we focus on punitive and remedial practices, therefore, we may unknowingly reinforce unwanted and antisocial behaviors.
-MSA-6 implements a positive behavior support program.
+MSA-7 implements a positive behavior support program.
 Program expectations require students to be Safe, Responsible and Respectful.
 The school tracks behaviors using a point system, to reward students for demonstrating positive behavior.
 The Assistant Principal and grade level chairs lay a foundation to engage students and enhance learning.
 With the support of this grant initiative, our school community works together to establish agreed upon norms, build relationships, learn pro-social behaviors, improve academics and demonstrate a culture where adults encourage motivation and knowledge is co-constructed through multi-tiered systems of support.

-MSA-6 has ability to quickly identifying low-achieving students through frequent benchmark assessment and review of individual student data.
-Students who are achieving substantially below grade level are recognized through multiple measure assessments including in-class assessments, NWEA MAP assessments and other program data through ALEKS, Khan Academy, myON and StudySync.
+MSA-7 has ability to quickly identifying low-achieving students through frequent benchmark assessment and review of individual student data.
+Students who are achieving substantially below grade level are recognized through multiple measure assessments including in-class assessments, NWEA MAP assessments and other program data through Xtra Math, Khan Academy, Accelerated Reader and Wonders.

-MSA-6 utilizes data and progress monitoring to determine best practices to support student achievement.
-Teachers and student stakeholders are invited to meet with teachers to discuss possible intervention methods, and learn how they can participate in helping with their child's education.
-Parentteacher meetings at the school are followed by home visits as needed.
+MSA-7 utilizes data and progress monitoring to determine best practices to support student achievement.
+Parents are invited to meet with teachers to discuss possible intervention methods and learn how they can participate in helping with their child's education.
+Parent-teacher meetings at the school are followed by home visits as needed.

-The intervention model that is written into the schedule for the MSA-6 program is flexible intervention that can be used with a variety of curriculum and varying schedules.
-MSA-6's principal approach that a school intentionally builds consistent math and ELA intervention time into the entire school schedule.
+The intervention model that is written into the schedule for the MSA-7 program is flexible intervention that can be used with a variety of curriculum and varying schedules.
+MSA-7's principal approach that a school intentionally builds consistent math and ELA intervention time into the entire school schedule.